With bright tents and dark ambiance, British students show solidarity with their American peers - ExBulletin

 With bright tents and dark ambiance, British students show solidarity with their American peers

-OXFORD (Reuters) – British students set up pro-Palestinian protest encampments on the historic campuses of Oxford and Cambridge universities on a cloudy spring day on Monday in a show of solidarity with their American peers.
+OXFORD, May 6 (Reuters) – British students set up pro-Palestinian protest camps on the historic campuses of Oxford and Cambridge universities on a cloudy spring day on Monday in a show of solidarity with their American peers.

 By early morning, students had erected dozens of brightly colored tents on the lawns outside the relatively drab yellow, 19th-century neo-Gothic Oxford University Museum of Natural History.